An Ultimate Guide to We Have Always Lived in the Castle

 Female oppression and the patriarchy

-Jackson also alludes to patriarchal mores throughout the novella.
+Jackson also references patriarchal mores throughout the novella.
 These restrictions disenfranchise the female characters, serving as mechanisms that limit their freedom and power.
 The boundaries set by patriarchal strongholds, although seemingly imposing, are not insurmountable and are shown to be fallible within the narrative.
 The character of Merricat, for instance, emerges as a counter-cultural figure.
 Endowed with magical qualities and supernatural powers, she becomes a symbol of resistance against patriarchal control.

 The female characters respond to their oppressive circumstances by replacing the old order with an alternative, self-sufficient economy.
 The moon, the house, and their routine become symbols of this new, independent domain.
 Further, they leverage magic and psychic violence as tools to defy and disrupt patriarchal norms.
 In this light, Jackson's work not only illuminates the pervasive oppression inherent in a patriarchal society but also highlights the potential for resistance and subversion.